rwynn/gtm/README.md

 	// if you want to listen only for certain events on certain collections
-	// pass a filter function in options ops, errs := gtm.Tail(session, &gtm.Options{
+	// pass a filter function in options ctx := gtm.Start(session, &gtm.Options{
 		Filter:              NewUsers, 	   // only receive inserts in the user collection })
-	// more options are available for tuning ops, errs := gtm.Tail(session, &gtm.Options{
+	// more options are available for tuning ctx := gtm.Start(session, &gtm.Options{
 		After:               nil,     	    // if nil defaults to LastOpTimestamp
 		OpLogDatabaseName:   nil,     	    // defaults to "local"
 		OpLogCollectionName: nil,     	    // defaults to a collection prefixed "oplog."
 		CursorTimeout:       nil,     	    // defaults to 100s
 		ChannelSize:         0,       	    // defaults to 20
 		BufferSize:          25,            // defaults to 50. used to batch fetch documents on bursts of activity
 		BufferDuration:      0,             // defaults to 750 ms. after this timeout the batch is force fetched
 		WorkerCount:         8,             // defaults to 1. number of go routines batch fetching concurrently
-		Ordering:            gtm.Document, // defaults to gtm.Oplog. ordering guarantee of events on the output channel })
+		Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel
+		UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
+		DirectReadNs: []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
+		DirectReadLimit:     200,           // defaults to 100. the maximum number of documents to return in each direct read query })

+### Direct Reads ###

+If, in addition to tailing the oplog, you would like to also read entire collections you can set the DirectReadNs field to a slice of MongoDB namespaces.
+Documents from these collections will be read directly and output on the ctx.OpC channel.

+You can wait till all the collections have been fully read by using the DirectReadWg wait group on the ctx.

+	go func() {
+		ctx.DirectReadWg.Wait()
+		fmt.Println("direct reads are done")
+	}

 ### Advanced ###